π§ Design Goals and Principles¶

 Threads¶

-- Limitation: Threads need to be started using the utility class
+- Legacy Limitation: Threads needed to be started using the utility class

 TP or